AliceHan256/alice_blockchain_testnet/README.md

   * By clicking "Keystore file", it pops up another window.
   * Click "Select Wallet File", you can find your keystore directory inside your node1 directory.
   * Select the file located there, enter the password, apple123, then click "Unlock".
   * This will open your account wallet inside MyCrypto.
-P
   * Please see video1 in the Screenshot folder.

 ### Now, let's do a transaction, transferring 8888ETH from node1 to node2.